akyrillidis/akyrillidis.github.io/_posts/2015-12-16-ALPS_partII.md

 ![Image](/public/ALPSdemoIIfiles/empirical_PT.jpg)

 What's the bottomline?
-The problem instance -- considered above -- is out of the capabilities of IHT with high probability!
+It might be the case that IHT, with step size $\mu = 1$, fails to solve this problem just because it is out of its capabilities, with high probability!
+In the next post, we will describe specific techniques that lead to *adaptive* step size selections and solve problem instances that vanilla IHT cannot.

+For completeness, we present next several attempts on finding a different constant step size selection.
+This discussion will be also helpful for our next post.
+The crux is that, even if more sophisticated step size selections lead to better theoretical guarantees, it usually is the case that computing such step size is as hard as the initial problem!

 ### GraDeS (or IHT with a different constant step size)

 At the same time IHT was published, Garg and Khandekar [6] proposed GraDeS, an IHT variant with constant step size selection.
 Actually, the only difference between IHT and GraDeS is that the latter uses step size $\mu = \frac{1}{1 + \delta\_{2k}}$, instead of $\mu = 1$.
-This step size selection leads to the following guarantees:
+This leads to the following guarantees:

 > **Theorem 1 (Convergence of IHT in function values) [7]**. *Suppose $\mathbf{x}^\star$ is an $k$-sparse vector satisfying $\mathbf{y} = \boldsymbol{\Phi} \mathbf{x}^\star$ and the isometry constants of the matrix $\boldsymbol{\Phi}$ satisfies $\delta\_{2k} < 1/3$.
 Then, IHT computes an s-sparse vector $\widehat{\mathbf{x}} \in \mathbb{R}^p$ such
 > that $\|\|\mathbf{y} - \boldsymbol{\Phi} \widehat{\mathbf{x}}\|\|\_2 \leq \epsilon$ in